FlorianKrull/CompilerConstructionSS2019/specification.md

     │       ├── ast_visit.h
     │       ├── parser.h
     │       └── …
-    ├── src/                                # The actual implementation, may also contain private headers and so on.
+    ├── src/                                # The actual implementation; may also contain private headers and so on.
     │   ├── ast.c
     │   ├── ast_print.c
     │   ├── ast_visit.c